stakpak/k8s-guardrails/README.md

 4) service accounts in scope are not allowed to add or modify the owner label

 ## Caveats
-+ without using authn & authz webhooks it is not possible for admission webhooks to restrict access of read actions
++ without using authn/authz webhooks it is not possible for admission webhooks to restrict access of read actions, and authn/authz webhook require changes to api-server flags which is not possible on many manage Kubernetes services
 + restricted service accounts can create other service accounts and assuming them to bypass the guardrails